AdobeDocs/workfront.en/help/classic/reports-and-dashboards/dashboards/creating-and-managing-dashboards/share-dashboard.md

 ## Considerations about sharing dashboards

-In addition to the considerations below, also see [Share reports, dashboards, and calendars in Adobe Workfront](../../../workfront-basics/grant-and-request-access-to-objects/permissions-reports-dashboards-calendars.md).
+In addition to the considerations below, also see [Share reports, dashboards, and calendars](../../../workfront-basics/grant-and-request-access-to-objects/permissions-reports-dashboards-calendars.md).

 * The creator of a dashboard has Manage permissions to it, by default.